Why is Elon Musk feuding with Australia and Brazil over free speech?

 “Our concern is that if ANY country is allowed to censor content for ALL countries, which is what the Australian ‘eSafety Commissar’ is demanding, then what is to stop any country from controlling the entire Internet?”
 Musk said on X.

-Australian Prime Minister Anthony Albanese has in turn accused of Musk thinking he is above the law and being an “arrogant billionaire.”
+Australian Prime Minister Anthony Albanese has in turn accused Musk of thinking he is above the law and being an “arrogant billionaire.”

 It remains an open question whether or not the courts will affirm the right of the Australian authorities to order the removal of content viewable outside the country.